joniles/mpxj/mkdocs/docs/howto-use-timephased.md

-Primavera P6 also captures an additional set of timephased data which is not supported by Microsoft Project, which is _Planned_ timephased data (also referred to as Budgeted).
+Primavera P6 also captures an additional set of timephased data which is not supported by Microsoft Project, which is _Planned_ timephased data (also referred to in P6 as Budgeted).
 This data differs from the actual and remaining timephased data in that it is a single set of data which spans the entire duration of the `ResourceAssignment`, rather than being split in the way that the actual and remaining data is.

-The Raw Timephased Planned Work attribute is populated with the raw data from the P6 schedule.
+The Raw Timephased Planned Work attribute is populated with the original data from the P6 schedule.
 This data is then accessible via the following methods on the `ResourceAssignment`, `Resource`, and `Task` classes:

 * `getTimephasedPlannedWork`
+* `getTimephasedPlannedCost`
 * `getTimephasedPlannedMaterial`

-_TBC_
+P6 does not store timephased data for resource assignments using a flat distribution of work or material utilisation.
+Instead timephased data is only stored where a curve has been applied, or manual edits have been made to the distribution.

+For resource assignments which have a flat distribution of work or material utilisation, the raw timephased data lists will be empty.
+Timephased data is still available via MPXJ as the library will generate the appropriate distribution dynamically when any of the `getTimephased` methods is called.